 There are some great advantages listed here, and the legal protection the process offers helps alleviate your stress as well.
 Once you file a consumer proposal, most wage garnishments cease, and collection companies/creditors can no longer contact you for payment.
 Taking charge of your debt and stopping the constant phone calls from creditors can allow you to live with a whole lot less stress!
 The Act ensures your protection and ensures your repayment plan follows a strict and regulated process.
 The L.I.T. will go over your budget with you to ensure you can afford the payment going forward.
 From there, the L.I.T. will negotiate a settlement between you and your creditors.
 You make monthly payments over a term that is usually 5 years (though there is no penalty for paying off the proposal faster).
 You attend two credit counselling sessions as well, which teach budgeting and credit rebuilding.
 Once you make your final consumer proposal payment, your debts are eliminated.

 You generally pay more to your creditors in a consumer proposal vs. bankruptcy, but the payments are spread out over a longer term.
 This usually results in a less stressful process, not only because the payments are spread out over a longer term (and remember, there is no interest), but also because you get to keep your assets.
 So if you’re one of the many Canadians struggling with debt, and are looking for a way out, a consumer proposal might be worth your while.
 If this sounds like something that might interest you, or you have questions about the process, contact us today!
-We’re here to help you, and we love seeing our people get a Freshstart.
+We’re here to help you, come see us for a free consultation.
+We love seeing our people get a Freshstart.

 Last post we looked at Flipp, a handy grocery shopping app that lets you price match with ease.
 This week, we are going to look at another app that can help you save money, and stay on budget every month.
 Having a budget is a great way to track your spending.
 Watching what you spend is the best and easiest way to making sure you are staying on budget, but what is the best way to actually monitor your cash flow?
 The truth is any way that works for you is a good way!
 If you like to keep your receipts, and enter them all manually on an excel spreadsheet because it works for you, then keep doing that.
 Some banks (like Tangerine), will actually break down your spending when you log in to your online banking.
 This is great for those visual learners who like to see graphs and diagrams of where there money is going.
 If you have a few bank accounts, or different credit cards, and are a visual person, than a budgeting app that helps you keep everything organized in one place may be what you need.